 Meet our team.

-Tanita Myers, Director of News Operations.
-Tanita is a seasoned network and local news manager, producer, broadcaster and anchor.
-She joined iHeartMedia's Black Information Network as Director of News Operations following 15-years at Reach Media where she was Senior Director of Radio Operations.
+Tanita Myers, Vice President of News Operations Tanita is a seasoned network and local news manager, producer, broadcaster and anchor.
+She joined iHeartMedia's Black Information Network following 15-years at Reach Media where she was Senior Director of Radio Operations.
 She previously served as Director of Operations for The Tom Joyner Morning Show and Executive Producer of The Rickey Smiley Morning Show.
 She has been heard on various radio stations in Phoenix, Dallas and Flint, Michigan.

-Lauren Crawford is a New York City-based writer and editor with a passion for music, entertainment news, and the sharing of Black stories.
+Lauren Crawford, Senior Director of Digital and Social Strategy Lauren is a New York City-based writer and editor with a passion for music, entertainment news, and the sharing of Black stories.
 The South Florida native graduated from the University of Florida, where she received her Bachelor of Science in Telecommunication.
 After graduating in 2015, she moved to New York City.
 Lauren has worked as a writer, reporter, editor, and digital host.
 In addition to overseeing the Black Information Network's digital site and social media accounts, Lauren is also an editor for iHeartRadio's national website.